 The second most famous story about Atlas involves his encounter with Perseus, another of the great Greek heroes.
 Perseus was returning to Serifos when he encountered the Titan, but the Titan was less than hospitable to the tired hero.
 In a moment of anger, Perseus removed the head of Medusa, and Atlas was turned into stone.

 The stories of Atlas’ encounters with Perseus and Heracles cannot be reconciled though, as Perseus was Heracles’ grandfather, and the Titan was certainly not stone when the grandson traveled to North Africa.

 Confusion About Atlas

 The confusing timeline of Atlas has been explained in part by the fact that there was more than one Atlas mentioned in ancient sources.
 There was an Atlas who was a son of Poseidon, but more famously there was a legendary king Atlas as well.

-Even in modern collections of stories from Greek mythology, Atlas is still an oft depicted character, and the Titan plays a surprisingly prominent role for a non-Olympian god.
-He was a god who was never in favour with Zeus.
+Even in modern collections of stories from Greek mythology, Atlas is still an oft-depicted character, and the Titan plays a surprisingly prominent role for a non-Olympian god.
+He was a god who Zeus never favoured.

 - Atlas - Greek Mythology Link